AshLaw96/Sonic-Stack/README.md

 ---

-Sonic Stack is a Tetris game with a Sonic styling.
-This is to draw all those Sonic and Tetris lovers all into one awesome box.
+Sonic Stack is a Tetris-style game with a Sonic theme.
+This is to draw all those Sonic and Tetris lovers in to one awesome box.

-When users visit the website, they will be able to easily navigate to the difficulty mode they would like to start their gaming session so the user can quickly start Tetrissing away.
+When users visit the website they will be able to easily navigate to the difficulty mode they would like to start their gaming session on so that the user can quickly start Tetrissing away.
 The demographic for the website is anyone that loves old school retro gaming, anyone that loves Sonic and anyone that enjoys playing games.
-It is perfect for all ages and can be played alone our with others which can make it fun for everyone.
+It is perfect for all ages and can be played alone or with others which can make it fun for everyone.

 ![screenshot](documentation/mockup.png)